When is Celebrity Masterchef back on TV? Who is in it?

 When is Celebrity MasterChef back on TV?

-The first set of celebs will take to the kitchen on Wednesday July 1st at 9pm on BBC 1.
+The first set of celebs took to the kitchen on Wednesday July 1st at 9pm on BBC One.

 Who is on Celebrity MasterChef 2020?